“A great company puts its employees first, who in turn put forth their best efforts to ensure client satisfaction.”

 If given a chance, which role would you switch to for a day at Fibonalabs, and why?

 I would love to be a designer for a day.
-I have always marvelled at their creativity and expertise with the tools.
+I have always marveled at their creativity and expertise with the tools.
 On a funny note, I'd love to become invisible, visit them in their homes and observe how their design thinking shapes up!

 Being a person from a technical background also, do you continue to explore new tools and technologies despite shifting to the management side?

 Yes, of course, I do.
 Since I am from a technical background and I handle technical recruitments now, I still explore the latest technology trends and tools.
 I often extend a helping hand to my previous workplace on request.
 I feel that even if someone isn't from a technical background, they should be aware of the latest tech trends in the market, just to stay updated.